infinity0/les/README.rst

 =======

 - Disable computer auto-suspend and TV auto-off, when audio (incl. video) is playing.
-- Switch on TV when computer wakes from suspend.
+- Switch on TV and make it source the computer, when the latter wakes from suspend.

 Install/build hardware
 ======================